maeitsec/bakunawa-ai/CONTRIBUTING.md

   - JSON output with `meta` and `findings` structure
   - Summary banner printed to stdout at the end
 - Include `#!/usr/bin/env python3` shebang
-- Include docstring with skill name, description, and `Author: orizon.one`
+- Include docstring with skill name, description, and `Author: maeitsec`

 ### SKILL.md Files